Developing Your Teaching Skills

 Image of university classroom

 The Department of Philosophy Pedagogy Program is a non-credit program designed to enhance Philosophy PhD students’ pedagogical preparedness, specifically in the field of philosophy.
 The program involves a number of workshops, some of which the PhD program requires students to attend.
 These workshops include teaching training discussions led by current departmental faculty and PhD alums, peer-to-peer course visitations and consultations, and teaching development programs run by the Chicago Center for Teaching.
-Here are the Pedagogy Program requirements.
+The requirements for the Pedagogy Program are in this Teaching Requirements document.
 The Pedagogy Program is run each year by a graduate student coordinator with the assistance of the Department Administrator.
+In 2026-27, PhD student (name TBA!) will be running the Pedagogy Program.
 Students who fulfill the required elements will receive a departmental certificate (which can be noted on their CV) stating that they have officially completed the Pedagogy Program.
-Here is the overall departmental Pedagogical Training Plan.

 Teaching Development Programs through Chicago Center for Teaching